CTemplar/webclient/README.md

 ## Contribution

-This project is still in early phase so bug reports via Issues and Pull Requests are welcomed.
+This project is still in early phase so bug reports via Issues and Pull Requests are welcome.

-### Further help
+## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

-#License
+## License

 Apache License 2.0